AngelaPetreska/Contact-form/README.md

 # Frontend Mentor - FAQ accordion solution
-This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+This is a solution to the [Contact form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).

 ### Screenshot ![desktop-preview](image.png) ![mobile-preview](image-1.png)